MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/device-onboarding-offboarding-macos-intune.md

 - Make sure your [macOS devices are onboarded into Intune](https://learn.microsoft.co/mem/intune/fundamentals/deployment-guide-platform-macos) and are enrolled in the [Company Portal app](https://learn.microsoft.co/mem/intune/user-help/enroll-your-device-in-intune-macos-cp).
 - Make sure you have access to the [Microsoft Intune admin center](https://endpoint.microsoft.com/#home).
 - Create the user groups that you are going to assign the configuration updates to.
-- OPTIONAL: Install the v95+ Edge browser on your macOS devices to have native Endpoint DLP support on Edge.
+- OPTIONAL: Install the v95+ Edge browser on your macOS devices to have native Endpoint DLP support on Microsoft Edge.

 > [!NOTE]
 > The three most recent major releases of macOS are supported.